 Disclosures & Small Print

-Occasionally I partner with tourism boards and companies to share stories about destinations, products, or services.
+Occasionally I partner with travel organizations and companies to share stories about destinations, products, or services.
 Sometimes I receive compensation as part of these partnerships.

 Despite these partnerships, I always try my very best to give you an unbiased account of my experiences.
 No one tells me what to write about.

 Every company or destination I work with understands that what I publish on this blog will be my honest opinion.

 If they have a problem with this policy, we don’t work together.